Samuella7/Hackbio-Internship-Single-cell-RNA-Sequencing/README.md

-- md is a written essay titled What Single-Cell Data Is Teaching Us About Cancer Evolution, introducing the following concepts:
+- essay.md is a written essay titled What Single-Cell Data Is Teaching Us About Cancer Evolution, introducing the following concepts:

   Understanding Cancer as an Evolutionary Process